 How to Gather People and Keep Your Sanity as an Organizer

-Here are some tips on getting people together for mutually beneficial purpose and delight:
+Here are some tips on getting people together for a mutually beneficial purpose and delight:

 Be clear about your vision for the group and its events.
 Pay attention to the group description, prompts for new members, and opening letters.
 Set appropriate expectations of the group, its activities, and its members.
 Plan and host fun, relevant, and inspiring events.